-- FOR 477 SERIES, the winch is shipped from the factory with proper amount (92 ounces) of Mobilgear 600 XP220 lubricant in the gearbox.
+- FOR 4WP2 AND 4WP2T SERIES, the winch is shipped from the factory with the proper amount (44 ounces) of Mobilgear 600 XP220 lubricant in the gearbox.
 Lubricate the winch as follows.
-See Figure 7. - 3.3.2 MOTOR BEARINGS are typically lubricated for life by the manufacturer. - a REPLACE MOTOR BEARINGS if the motor is disassembled for any reason. - b REFER TO MOTOR MANUFACTURER'S information for specific instructions regarding motor lubrication. - WINCH IS SHIPPED from the factory with the proper amount (92 ounces) of Mobilgear 600 XP220 lubricant - oration.
+See Figure 9. - 3.3.2 MOTOR BEARINGS are typically lubricated for life by the manufacturer. - REPLACE MOTOR BEARINGS if the motor is disassembled for any reason. - b REFER TO MOTOR MANUFACTURER'S INFORMATION for specific instructions regarding motor lubrication. - cHECK OIL LEVEL before every operation and every 10 hours during operation.
 Remove the level check plug and make sure oil is even with the plug hole.
 Add oil to the gearbox if necessary.
 Do not use synthetic lubricants and do not mix different lubricants.
-See Figure 7. - or contaminated.
+See Figure 9. - or contaminated.
 Remove the drain plug to drain oil from the gearbox.
-See Figure 7. - 3.3.6 LUBRICATE THE WIRE ROPE and other equipment by following the manufacturers recommendations.
+See Figure 9. - LUBRICATE THE FLANGE BEARING at least once every month or more, depending on usage.
+Use a grease gun to insert NLGI no. 2 grease until clean grease appears at the seals.
+The bearing will squeak if it is dry.
+See Figure 8. - 3.3.6 LUBRICATE THE WIRE ROPE and other equipment by following the manufacturers recommendations.